wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

   632   Rock, The (1996)  -0.032044
 -->

-It looks like Factor 1 means....
+It looks like Factor 1 mean something like straightforward vs. dark/devious (cookie-cutter vs. unorthodox).

 What words go along with this?